 The University Police Department continually monitors all criminal activity as well as fire and medical response in the county via the Oswego County Interoperable Emergency Radio System.
 University Police Dispatch monitors all police, fire and medical radio bands on a 24-hour basis.
 The Department is notified of crimes and emergencies occurring off-campus from other local agencies when those agencies request assistance by the University Police, or as they routinely relay information that may affect the campus community.
-Moreover, University Police has signed Memorandums of Understanding with the City of Oswego's Police Department and the Oswego County Sheriff's Office outlining interagency mutual aid and response agreements.
+Moreover, University Police has signed Memorandums of Understanding with the City of Oswego's Police Department, Oswego County Sheriff's Office, Syracuse Police Department and the New York State Police outlining interagency mutual aid and response agreements.
 The University Police Department receives continuous communications from all county, state and national law enforcement agencies via the New York State eJustice System, and various police and law enforcement databases in an on-going manner.